dhaifley/logclean/README.md

 # logclean
-#### Version 1.1.1
+#### Version 1.1.2
-A small utility to purge old data from the log database
+A small utility to purge old data from an elasticsearch log database